ibm-cloud-docs/appid/ts_index.md

   * If you have technical questions about {{site.data.keyword.appid_short_notm}}, post your question on <a href="http://stackoverflow.com/search?q=appid+ibm-bluemix" target="_blank">Stack Overflow <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> and tag your question with "ibm-appid".
   * For questions about the service and getting started instructions, use the <a href="https://developer.ibm.com/answers/search.html?f=&type=question&redirect=search%2Fsearch&sort=relevance&q=appid%20[bluemix]" target="_blank">dW Answers <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> forum.
 Include the "appid" tag.

-See [Getting help](/docs/support/index.html#getting-help) for more details about using the forums.

-For information about opening an IBM support ticket, or about support levels and ticket severities, see [Contacting support](/docs/support/index.html#contacting-support).
+For more information about IBM support tickets or using the forums, see [How do I get the support I need?](/docs/get-support/howtogetsupport.html#getting-customer-support).